RIVER CITY a nurse’s year in Vietnam

 or get the $2.99 ebook at amazon.com

 At 24 I volunteered for Vietnam as a civilian nurse in a primitive Vietnamese hospital caring for people caught in the crossfire.
-I was against the war, but fell in love with a gung-ho American marine who was involved with the CIA.
-He was killed in the Tet Offensive and my back was badly injured.
+I was against the war and never expected to fall in love with a gung-ho American marine who was involved with the CIA, or the Tet Offensive.

 I originally wrote about my Vietnam experience in a novel, Forever Sad The Hearts, which Paramount Pictures optioned for Cher the year she won Best Actress for Moonstruck.
 Unfortunately, they couldn't get a good script, the project went into turnaround, and Paramount quitclaimed the rights back to me.

 I rewrote my experience as a memoir, RIVER CITY a nurse’s year in Vietnam.
 I have also written CEMETERY PICNICS, a novel about coming home with PTSD.
 Both are available at amazon.com.
 You can read the first chapter of RIVER CITY below or the first several chapters of either book online at amazon.com using the Look Inside feature of the Kindle editions.